zxl19/LeGO-LOAM/README.md

 ------

 This repository contains code for a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS compatible UGVs.
-The system takes in point cloud  from a Velodyne VLP-16 Lidar (palced horizontal) and optional IMU data as inputs.
+The system takes in point cloud  from a Velodyne VLP-16 Lidar (palced horizontally) and optional IMU data as inputs.
 It outputs 6D pose estimation in real-time.
 A demonstration of the system can be found here -> https://www.youtube.com/watch?v=O3tz_ftHV48

 <!--
 [![Watch the video](/LeGO-LOAM/launch/demo.gif)](https://www.youtube.com/watch?v=O3tz_ftHV48)
 -->
 <p align='center'>
     <img src="/LeGO-LOAM/launch/demo.gif" alt="drawing" width="800"/>
 </p>

+## Lidar-inertial Odometry

+An updated lidar-initial odometry package, [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM), has been open-sourced and available for testing.

 ## Dependency